PerfectlySoft/PerfectDocs/guide/MySQL.md

 //Obviously change these details to a database and user you already have setup
 ```

 There are two common ways to connect to MySQL.
 First, you can omit the schema, so that you can use a separate selector.
-This is handy if you have multiple schemas that your program can choose from.
+This is handy if you have multiple schemas that your program can choose:

 ```swift